GabiJunkes/MultipleBedSpawn/README.md

 <strong>bed-sharing</strong> - If true, players will be able to do `/sharebed <player>` and give the bed that they are looking to another player.

+<strong>command-on-spawn</strong> - Command to run when player clicks the SPAWN block, leave empty to disable.

+<strong>run-command-as-player</strong> - If true, command is run as the user that clicked it, else as console.

 # Permission

 <strong>multiplebedspawn.skipcooldown</strong> - Allow players to skip bed cool-down.